JoergReinhardt/gatwd/doc/types.md

 A particular sub-type and value constructor will be defined for every instanciated permutation (unique in terms of argument-/ & return types), of each agnosic, data-/, sum-/ and/or product-type.

-Type constructors keep references to all instanciated sub-type value constructors. sub-types keep references to their parent types
+TODO: Type constructors keep references to all instanciated sub-type value constructors. sub-types keep references to their parent types